 Connecting a job seeker to a company with openings is a challenge that is much easier solved with the use of technology.
 Most big companies (most of the Fortune 500) advertise their openings on their Careers page, while others have advertisements on the hundreds of job posting websites throughout the world.
 If you’re in search of job data, JobsPikr can fetch you job-listings based on a number of factors, like location, job title, description, job type, as well as keywords present in the job description.

 With the growth of the travel sector, and more and more people wanting to go to lesser visited destinations, there’s a need for companies that can share a comprehensive list of places to stay in these locations, that includes homestays, hotels, hostels, and more.
-To prepare and share such a list with customers, companies have to make use of web-scraping, not only to scrape data about commercial establishments from hotel and hostel listing websites, but also to scrape data about homestays or establishments that let out a room or two to backpackers.
+To prepare and share such a list with customers, companies have to make use of web-scraping, not only to crawl data about commercial establishments from hotel and hostel listing websites, but also to crawl data about homestays or establishments that let out a room or two to backpackers.

 Flight prices fluctuate daily and the number of airlines and routes also keep changing.
 In such a scenario, scraping this data and using historical data to build an estimator to help your customers can boost you to the forefront in the flight booking service.
 Price forecasting is a service that needs a lot of data, that can be easily procured through web scraping.